-Patricia Pearce is a writer and spiritual teacher who has helped people explore the spiritual realm for over twenty five years.
+Ritual artist, writer, speaker, teacher, Patricia Pearce has helped people explore the inner life for over twenty five years.

 Patricia’s spiritual orientation has been deeply influenced by the wisdom of the Buddha, the Tao te Ching, Torah, depth psychology, shamanism, and A Course in Miracles.
 Having been raised in the Christian church, it is the stories and teachings of Jesus that are most deeply “in her bones.”
 She continually seeks to understand Jesus’ message through the lens of non-dual consciousness, recognizing that for centuries it has been misunderstood by a consciousness of separation.